williamdunstanmorris/williamdunstanmorris.github.io/_posts/2018-02-07-fly-now-with-git.md

 ---
-layout: navbar-post-centered
-title:  Explainer - Git is like taking a flight.
-Sort of.
+title:  Git is sort of like being at an airport. 🛬
 date:   2018-02-07 12:31:01 +0000
-cover: assets/img/git-airport-cover.jpg
-published: false
+published: true
-categories: speak
-author: "William Morris"
 tags:
 - git
 - philosophy
 ---

+**COV19 EDIT**: Because of the pandemic, Git is now nothing like taking a flight or being at an airport.

 Git is an open-source technology that keeps records of your changes.
 It allows for collaborative development.
-It allows you to know what changes you made and when, and to revert changes you made
+It allows you to know what changes you made and when, and sometimes to revert changes you made.
+It can go even further than that though, and even be embedded within your team as a process to continuously integrate and deploy changes in code to another target location (a server, an application for example.)

 ## So how does it work?